schaubia/Exorestart/HD82943_Poster_Walkthrough_Guide_EN.md

 **Opening line**:

-> "This poster is an updated dynamical analysis of HD 82943 - a two-planet system in a 2:1 orbital resonance.
+> "This poster is an updated dynamical analysis of the HD 82943 two-planet system, that is in a 2:1 orbital resonance.
 We combined new radial-velocity data with an N-body model to pin down the orbits and masses more precisely than before, and we also found a hint of a possible third planet that we're still investigating."

 ## 1. Panel 1 - Orbital Update